wanchain/wanx/README.md

 # WanX
 ### Utility for making crosschain transactions on the wanchain network

-NB: This project is still under heavy development.
-Please use at your own risk!
+NB: This project is still under heavy development and currently only works with testnet.
+Feel free to check it out, but please use at your own risk!

 ### Install
 ```